 Preview Bend Health

 Bend Health is a comprehensive online provider that serves children, teenagers, young adults, and their families, offering a range of subscription-based plans tailored to individual needs.
-Their plans include coaching, therapy, and medication management, ensuring a holistic approach to care.
-Bend Health costs $199.99 – $549.99 monthly, depending on the plan you choose.
+Its plans include coaching, therapy, medication management, and an online intensive outpatient program, ensuring a holistic approach to care.
+Bend Health costs $199.99–$549.99 monthly, depending on the plan you choose.
 If you have in-network insurance, costs could be much lower.

 The platform conducts a comprehensive online assessment as part of the intake process.
 Afterward, clients meet with a behavioral care manager (BCM), followed by assessments with a coach, therapist, and/or psychiatrist to ensure a thorough evaluation.
 Bend Health also offers comprehensive neuropsychological testing services to better understand a child’s cognitive and emotional functioning.
 The price of this service depends on testing options; however, it includes a live feedback session, coordination with the child’s school, and a final report.

-In addition, Bend offers an Acute Stabilization Program to support families and individuals seeking support for higher acuity mental health concerns, such as suicidal ideation.
-As a step down from an active crisis or hospitalization, the program is an enhanced virtual Intensive Outpatient Program (IOP) for youth ages 8-25.
-Members participate in programming three days per week, as well as individual and family therapy sessions.
+In addition, Bend offers an enhanced virtual Intensive Outpatient Program (IOP) to support families and individuals seeking support for higher acuity mental health concerns, such as suicidal ideation.
+As a step down from active crisis or hospitalization, the program is for youth ages 7–25 who can participate in group appointments three days per week, as well as individual and family therapy sessions.

 Review our scoring criteria for online therapy platforms here.